tanij/duckuments/docs/atoms_17_opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/1_7_netowrking_config.md

 ### Option 3 (For Univeristé de Montréal students only): Use `UdeM avec cryptage` {status=draft}

-TODO: someone replicate please - LP
+TODO for Liam Paull: someone replicate please - LP

 Note: your can use the `autoconnect-priority=XX` inside the `[connection]` block to establish a priority.
 If you want to connect to one network preferentially if two are available then give it a higher priority.